This post may contain affiliate links. Click for complete disclosures.

 - Separate your egg and place the white into a separate bowl with the lemon juice.

-- Slowly add the powdered sugar to the mixture and slowly start to mix it.
+- Slowly add the powdered sugar to the mixture and slowly mix it.

 - Once the powdered sugar and egg mixture are thoroughly combined, you can decide on the texture.

 - If you want your icing thicker (piping, decorating), leave it thicker.
-If you want it thinner for flooding the cookies, then add 1 teaspoon of water at a time to the mixture until the desired consistency is reached.
+If you want it thinner for flooding the cookies, add 1 teaspoon of water to the mixture until the desired consistency is reached.
 Don't worry if it gets thinner than you want.
-Just add more powdered sugar 1 TBS at a time till you get it back.
+Add more powdered sugar, 1 TBS at a time, until you get it back.

-Store the icing covered completely to keep it from drying out until you are ready to use it.
+Store the icing covered completely to keep it from drying until you can use it.

 Soft and Fluffy Cookie Frosting